FDA Recalls 28 Beverage Products as of June 2024

 5. Bacteria-Contaminated Water and Infant Formula

-- Enfamil Nutramigen & Crecelac Goat Milk Formula: Contaminated with Cronobacter sakazakii, a dangerous bacteria that can cause severe infections or even death in infants.
+- Enfamil Nutramigen & Crecelac Goat Milk Formula: Contaminated with Cronobacter sakazakii, a bacterium that can be fatal for infants [PMID: 29086155].

 6. Microbial Contamination

-- Rise Brewing Organic Oat Milk (32 oz): Recalled for microbial contamination.
+- Rise Brewing Organic Oat Milk (32 oz): Recalled due to microbial contamination, which could lead to foodborne illness.

-- Barsotti & Trader Joe's Organic Carrot Juice: Found to be underprocessed, increasing bacterial risk.
+- Barsotti & Trader Joe’s Organic Carrot Juice: Underprocessed products posed bacterial risks [FDA Enforcement Reports].

 7. Undeclared Allergens

-- Charles Boggini Beverages: Multiple lemonades and flavoring bases contained undeclared sulfites and Yellow No. 5—both can trigger allergic reactions.
+- Charles Boggini Beverages: Multiple products contained undeclared sulfites and Yellow No. 5 and both can trigger serious allergic reactions.

 - House of Coffee Beans: Risk of cross-contact with almonds, pecans, and coconut.